A Quest for Knowledge: The Benefits of Discovery

 \section{The Benefits of Discovery}

+In this section, we describe the benefits of a particular discovery.
+That is, we ignore how the discovery came about and focus on the marginal value it creates.

-\emph{Discovery} occurs whenever an answer is found and the new question-answer pair is added to existing knowledge $\mathcal F_k$.
-In this section, we formulate a measure of the benefits of discovery for the decision maker.
+Discovery occurs whenever an answer is found and the new question-answer pair is added to existing knowledge, $\mathcal F_k$.
+The (gross) benefits of discovering $y(x)$ are the marginal increase in the value of knowledge from adding $(x,y(x))$ defined as